feature-image

 Through his Charles do Bronxs Institute (ICBronxs), founded in 2012, Oliveira provides free education, nutrition, and jiu-jitsu training to hundreds of underprivileged youth in São Paulo.
 His inspiration?
 The very program that introduced him to martial arts as a child.
 In 2023, he opened a new training facility, and since then, over 150 students have graduated from his programs.

-As such, from his luxury cars to his pet-filled mansion and his thriving gym-turned-social project, every success reflects the heart of a man who never stopped giving back.
-Now, as he steps into the Octagon at UFC Rio against Mateusz Gamrot, Oliveira fights not just for victory, but for legacy!
+From his luxury cars to his pet-filled mansion and his thriving gym-turned-social project, every success reflects the heart of a man who never stopped giving back.
+Now, as he steps into the Octagon at UFC 326 against Max Holloway, Oliveira fights not just for victory, but for legacy!

 ADVERTISEMENT